mientjan/exercise/classes2/README.md

  ![](./family-example.png)

 recreate this family with code, On every person i need to be able to ask what are you.
-With a function on this person called getTitleRelatedToFamilyStructure()
+With a function on this person called getRelationTitle(person)

 __tip:__
  - Use classes